 A letter of demand is usually sent as a final reminder before taking legal action.
 It sets out your legal claim against the party in breach.
-It also includes your legal rights and a demand for compensation, refund or performance of an obligation.
+It also states your legal rights and a demand for compensation, refund or performance of an obligation.
 You can also include a time limit, within which the party in breach must comply with your request, or risk going to court to settle the issue.

 - names of the individuals involved; and

 - any relevant receipts or invoices (especially if you are seeking a refund or compensation for money).

 To ensure the information is easy to understand, you may wish to present this information in a table.

 You should also list all of the terms of the contract you complied with and any obligations you performed.
 You should make it clear that you upheld your end of the contract and relied on the other party to do the same.